Meet the 2022-23

 In these impacted neighborhoods, residents come together in Neighborhood Watch meetings, homeowners’ associations, and small groups of concerned citizens to strengthen their neighborhoods.
 To support residents engaged in the work of neighborhood stabilization, ANDP created Neighbors Together.

-First launched at the annual NeighborWorks Week in 2015, Neighbors Together was designed to be a training and leadership development event with the goal of arming residents with the information and tools needed to strengthen communities from the inside out.
+First launched at the annual NeighborWorks Week in 2015 and inspired by NeighborWorks America's National Community Leadership Institute, Neighbors Together was designed to be a training and leadership development event with the goal of arming residents with the information and tools needed to strengthen communities from the inside out.
 The event was well-received by neighborhood leaders and ANDP was asked to continue to offer the free training event.

 Now in its sixth year, Neighbors Together convenes both formal and informal neighborhood leaders for an annual half-day of training with an emphasis on neighborhood stabilization efforts.
 Training topics include: